3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 Complete property address including unit number

-Exact amount of rent due (unpaid rent only)
+Exact amount of rent due (unpaid rent only, no other charges)

 Specific rental period(s) the rent covers